 Find free things to see and do

 To save money when travelling in Europe, then learn about the free things to see and do.
 Many top European destinations will have a whole host of stunning landmarks which are possible to see from outside.
-But as well as this there may be free walking tours, free museums, parks, and other attractions worth checking out.
+But as well as this there may be free walking tours (various options can be found via Civitatis), free museums, parks, and other attractions worth checking out.

 To find free activities simply start a search such as “Free things to do in [destinations]” and hopefully you’ll get some great suggestions come up.
 These kinds of articles will be more likely for popular destinations, so if you have no luck then simply ask your accommodation for some local advice once you arrive.